- 02 Oct 2025

 1f0a3bbdda1b7eb2c6688ac0ff5213b8e1fdc6cb9b0e419314262e0c98e8b517 |

-Note: The resulting hash completely changes by adding a single space at the end of the email address, before applying the hashing algorithm.
+The resulting hash changes completely when a single space is added to the end of the email address before applying the hashing algorithm.

 SELECT SHA2('6105551212', 256) as phone01;